S-Yaghouti/Date-Picker/README.md

 To integrate the Date Picker into your project, follow these steps:

 1. Download the Files
-2. Include the Files in Your Project
+2. Liver Server the index.html

 Usage